defensivedepth/defensive-intel/README.md

-d# Security Onion - Defensive Intel
+dd:wqd# Security Onion - Defensive Intel

 Proof of Concept set of scripts & config to monitor (and ingest resulting logs to Security Onion):